Metrics that Matter hosted by Matt Navarra

 Matt also suggests you should go one step further and pay attention to which groups interact with which content.
 A young professional might spend their morning commute watching videos - from which you'll know not only to post more digestible video content (with subtitles because it's likely they're using headphones), but also what time of day to post.
 By testing this, you can help form a longer-term strategy based on whether the hypothesis works, and tweak it accordingly.
 Finding your best time to post is totally subjective and depends on your unique audience!

 If you see a particular piece of content doing well, you should capitalize on it!
-Try out different formats or creating an evergreen bank of content that works which you can repost at a later date.
+Try out different formats or create an evergreen bank of content that works which you can repost at a later date.

 For example, here at ContentCal, many of our high-performing blog posts get turned into Instagram graphics.
 It's a quick and easy win that doesn't put pressure on you to come up with fresh ideas.